DIRECTED ENERGY PROFESSIONAL SOCIETY

 • Extrapolation of shielding effectiveness measurements to threat-level full system test results

-Papers and presentations are sought at the Unclassified, Distribution A, C and D levels.
+Papers and presentations are sought at the Unclassified, Distribution A level.

 Submission Instructions